An Introduction to Stochastic PDEs: A Primer on Semigroup Theory

 Setting $Bg = fg'$, we have for $g \in H^2$ the bound \begin{equ} \|Bg\|^2 = \int_\R f^2(x) \bigl(g'(x)\bigr)^2\, dx \le \|f\|_{L^\infty}^2 \scal{g',g'} = - \|f\|_{L^\infty}^2 \scal{g,g''} \le \|f\|_{L^\infty} \|g\| \|L_0g\|\;. \end{equ} It now suffices to use the fact that $2|xy| \le \eps x^2 + \eps^{-1} y^2$ to conclude that the assumptions of Theorem~\ref{theo:pertanalytic} are satisfied. \end{proof}

-Similarly, one can show: \begin{exercise} Show that the generator of an elliptic diffusion with smooth coefficients on a compact Riemannian manifold $\CM$ generates an analytic semigroup on $L^2(\CM,\rho)$, where $\rho$ is the volume measure given by the Riemannian structure. \end{exercise}
+Similarly, one can show: \begin{exercise} Show that the generator of a uniformly elliptic diffusion with smooth coefficients on a compact Riemannian manifold $\CM$ generates an analytic semigroup on $L^2(\CM,\rho)$, where $\rho$ is the volume measure given by the Riemannian structure. \end{exercise}